ajaypds/ecommerce-backend/README.md

-# E-Commerce Backend Microservices
+# E-Commerce Backend – Spring Boot Microservices Architecture

 This project is a robust e-commerce backend built using Java and Spring Boot, following a microservices architecture.
 It demonstrates inter-service communication using gRPC, centralized routing with Spring Cloud Gateway, and observability with Prometheus and Grafana.

-## 🏗 Architecture
+## 🏗 Architecture Overview

 The system consists of the following microservices: